-- Nottinghamshire Police and Crime Needs Assessment: An annual assessment which provides an overview of the main issues, risks and threats that are likely to impact upon crime community safety and criminal justice over the next four years.
-The Assessment is used to inform the development of the Police and Crime Plan and annual delivery plans and can be found here - Annual Police and Crime Delivery Plan: Annual plan which sets out specific actions and objectives for the financial year aligned to the strategic Police and Crime Plan and annual budget setting process.
-The latest annual delivery plan can be found here - Quarterly Performance and Insight report: Bespoke performance report which tracks a range of key indicators linked to the police and crime plan on a quarterly basis and helps to identify and respond to emerging areas of risk.
-The latest Performance and Insight report can be found here - Commissioner's Annual Report: Provides an annual overview of progress made in delivering the Police and Crime Plan.
-PCCs haver a statutory duty to publish an annual report under the Police Reform and Social Responsibility Act 2011.
-The latest Annual Report can be found here
+- Nottinghamshire Police and Crime Needs Assessment: An annual assessment which provides an overview of the main issues, risks and threats that are likely to impact upon crime community safety and criminal justice over the next four years - Annual Police and Crime Delivery Plan: Annual plan which sets out specific actions and objectives for the financial year aligned to the strategic Police and Crime Plan and annual budget setting process - Quarterly Performance and Insight report: Bespoke performance report which tracks a range of key indicators linked to the Police and Crime Plan on a quarterly basis and helps to identify and respond to emerging areas of risk - Commissioner's Annual Report: Provides an annual overview of progress made in delivering the Police and Crime Plan.
+PCCs have a statutory duty to publish an annual report under the Police Reform and Social Responsibility Act 2011

-You can find further details of the wide range of interdependent plans and strategies that support this plan on page 29.
+You can find further details of the wide range of other interdependent plans and strategies that support this plan on page 28.